Romance verbs

 Romance verbs are the most inflected part of speech in the language family.
 In the transition from Latin to the Romance languages, verbs went through many phonological, syntactic, and semantic changes.
 Most of the distinctions present in classical Latin continued to be made, but synthetic forms were often replaced with more analytic ones.
 Other verb forms changed meaning, and new forms also appeared.

 Overview

-The following tables present a comparison of the conjugation of the regular verb amare "to love" in Classical Latin, and Vulgar Latin (reconstructed as Proto-Italo-Western Romance, with stress marked), and nine modern Romance languages.
+The following table presents a comparison of the conjugation of the regular verb cantare "to sing" in Classical Latin, and Vulgar Latin (reconstructed as Proto-Italo-Western Romance, with stress marked), and diverse languages derived from Latin.
 The conjugations below were given from their respective Wiktionary pages.